ModellingWebLab/chaste-codegen/CONTRIBUTING.md

 ```

 ### Git setup
 The tests contain a large amount of reference files.
-When reference files are updated it's a common practice to regenerate them all and (after testing with chaste).
+When reference files are updated it's a common practice to regenerate them all (after they have been tested with chaste).
 Often only a few will have changes.
 In order to hide reference files for which only the timestamps have changed, please set up your git environment as follows.
 ```
 git config --global filter.strip_gen_time.clean "sed 's;^//! on .*;//! on (date omitted as unimportant);'"